tylerneylon/small_notes/mind_model/mind_model.md

 internal to OpenAI, my educated guess is that these facts are available to the model because they can be selectively added to the prompt.
-That is, I believe the only common way for LLMs to "learn" today is to implement an additional system to store data to be learned, and to selectively insert that data into prompts when we think it might be useful.
+That is, I believe the only common way for LLMs to "learn" today is to implement an additional system to store data from conversations, and to selectively insert that data into prompts when we think it might be useful.

 This is different from the way we experience life because we gain new abilities, and often the things we remember don't seem to be part of some internal prompt.
 For example, when you speak out loud, you don't feel as if your brain chose a subset of 100 candidate words to present to you, and you chose from amongst those.
+Rather, your full spoken vocabulary (something learned) feels available to you, without effort, and unfiltered.

-Rather, it does seem that the behavior of our organic neurons is updated in response to what happens to us.
+Some internal data of our organic neurons is updated in response to what happens to us.
 The equivalent of this in the mind model is to update weights based on experiences.

 ## Story memory and action memory

-To explain the idea in this mind model, I'll split memory into two broad
+To explain the ideas of memory in this mind model, I'll split memory into two broad categories:
-categories:

 * *Story memory* is the memory of everything that's happened to you; and
 * *action memory* is the modification of how you act based on positive or